PecanProject/pecan/DEV-INTRO.md

 cp docker-compose.dev.yml docker-compose.override.yml
 ```

-You can now use the command `docker-compose` to work with the containers setup for development. **The rest of this document assumes you have done this step.**
+You can now use the command `docker compose` to work with the containers setup for development. **The rest of this document assumes you have done this step.**

 ### First time setup